PhilT/machines/README.md

 Overview
 -----------------------------------------------------------

 The top level script is the `Machinesfile`.
 This contains the packages to include.
 Packages contain the commands to run.
 Default packages are provided by Machines.
 Default packages can be overridden and new ones created.
-Feel free to fork Machines and your add packages.
-Send a pull request and if they are tested they'll be added to the next release.

 Commands are added to a queue with `sudo` or `run`. [lib/packages](https://github.com/PhilT/machines/tree/master/lib/packages) contains the packages you can add in the `Machinesfile` in Machines.
 Once the build starts the commands are run and shown with the current progress.